 What was your initial reaction when you learned about mxINCedu?

 I was really excited!
 When I was told about the program, I was currently teaching a 'Shark Tank'-style class that I had created myself.
 There were many parts of the curriculum I created that I wanted to change.
 I wanted something more “real.”

-The mxINCedu curriculum from Uncharted Learning included all that I was looking for.
+The mxINCedu program from Uncharted Learning included all that I was looking from a youth entrepreneurship program.
 And, my district Administration has been so supportive of this program -- it's been great.

 Tell us about the “Dog Tank” entrepreneurship class at McClure.